 Flow cytometry sorting analysis is used to identify sub-populations for enrichment.
 We have large instruments that can detect up to 17 Fluorescent parameters.
 We offer both staff assisted sorting as well as training for self-service usage on our smaller Sony SH00 sorter.
 Cells can be sorted into 4 populations of interest can be sorted into Tubes (5ml FACS, 12ml Conicals) or 96 well plates.
 We can sort single cells into each well of the 96 well plate and index map them back to the original population of interest within the software.
 Customers will receive data and purified cells.
-ICBR staff is available to advice on specific sample requirements.
+ICBR staff is available to advise on specific sample requirements.

 An ICBR staff member will work interactively with customers to produce confocal images from live or fixed preparations.
 The customer is responsible for preparing stained slides or cell cultures.